 The term essential oil doesn’t refer to how much we need it (though many of us argue that they are pretty vital parts of our daily lives!).
 In fact, the original scientific term for these oils is the volatile oil, which paints a much better picture of what we’re referring to.

-The volatile oil – or essential oil – of a plant is the part that releases quickly from the
+The volatile oil – or essential oil – of a plant is the part that releases quickly from the plant and into the air.

 The essential oil of a plant is a part of the plant itself, filled with vast amounts of molecules specific to that plant’s needs and uses.
 This is important to remember because phytochemistry (the chemistry of plants) tells us the best way to use a substance.